kluete/adag/README.md

 ## What Worked

 * preventing DAG loops
-* spreading out DAG nodes
+* spreading out DAG nodes with random children picked from a fixed bucket size
+* wiring the Actor Model logic

 ## What Didn't Work